Are you planning a trip to Niagara Falls or thinking about scheduling a visit?

 What to Do in Niagara Falls at Night

-If you like going on tours at night (like I do!), you should check out this day trip which includes the Maid on the Mist as well as other Niagara Falls highlights and ends with enjoying the fireworks display.
+If you like going on tours at night (like I do!), you should check out the best tours of Niagara Falls at night.

 5 Things to Pack for Your Trip to Niagara Falls